InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-06-29-5-things-to-start-self-publishing.markdown

 <br>
 *Hopefully this list of 5 things you need to get started with online publishing has been helpful for you.
 You may have questions about things in this post, or about other aspects of online publishing - please feel free to drop these in the comments below and I will get back to you...*
 <br>
+### Do You Want To Get Started With Online Publishing?

+I plan to launch a program later this year called **#publishin8**.
+I will show you over 8 weeks how to create and publish your very own book.
+If you'd like to find out more when this exciting program launches then [**sign-up here**](/signup/publishin8.html){:target="_blank"}.
+Those on the waitlist will get the opportunity to join a small test group for the first #publishin8 cycle, at a massively discounted price as I perfect the program content.

 ****